• Prize-winner at the 6th International Stanisław Moniuszko Vocal Competition (Warsaw, 2007; 1st prize)

-• Prize-winner at the International Rimsky-Korsakov Young Opera Singers’ Competition (St Petersburg, 2004, 1st prize)
+• Prize-winner at the 4th Elena Obraztsova International Competition of Young Opera Singers (St Petersburg, 2005; 1st prize)

-• Prize-winner at the All-Russian Nadezhda Obukhova Competition (Lipetsk, 2005, 2nd prize)
+• Prize-winner at the 1st All-Russian Nadezhda Obukhova Young Vocalists’ Competition (Lipetsk, 2005; 2nd prize)

-• Prize-winner at the International Elena Obraztsova Young Opera Singers’ Competition (St Petersburg, 2005, 1st prize)
+• Prize-winner at the 6th Rimsky-Korsakov International Competition for Young Opera Singers (St Petersburg, 2004; 1st prize)

-Alexei Markov was born in Vyborg.
-Began to study classical vocals professionally at the age of twenty-four.
-Took singing lessons from Alexander Dedik, and in 2001 he entered the Mariinsky Academy of Young Opera Singers where he studied under Georgy Zastavny.
+Alexey Markov was born in Vyborg in 1977.
+Graduated from a music school (guitar class) and the Vyborg Technical College of Civil Aviation, has played the trumpet in a jazz orchestra.
+At the age of twenty-two he began to sing at St Elijah’s Church in Vyborg.
+Subsequently Alexey took singing lessons from Alexander Dedik, and in 2001 he entered the Mariinsky Academy of Young Opera Singers where he studied under Georgy Zastavny.

-Since 2005 he has been a soloist at the Mariinsky Theatre.
-At the theatre he performs lead roles from the baritone repertoire.
-In 2009 he was a recipient of the Golden Mask theatre prize for the role of Ivan Karamazov in Alexander Smelkov’s opera The Brothers Karamazov.
-That same year he was awarded St Petersburg’s Golden Sofit theatre prize for the role of Robert in Iolanta.
+Since 2005 Alexey Markov has been a soloist at the Mariinsky Theatre where he performs lead roles from the baritone repertoire.
+He made his debut at the theatre in 2003, appearing as a Wigmaker in Ariadne auf Naxos.
+In 2009 the singer was a recipient of Russia’s Golden Mask National Theatre Award for the role of Ivan in Alexander Smelkov’s opera The Brothers Karamazov.
+That same year he was awarded the Golden Sofit, St Petersburg’s most prestigious theatre prize, for the role of Robert in Iolanta.

-In 2007 he made his debut at the Metropolitan Opera, performing the role of Andrei Bolkonsky in War and Peace (production by Andrei Konchalovsky).
-In 2011 he made his first appearance in Salzburg, followed by the Bayerische Staatsoper in 2013, the Bolshoi Theatre in 2017 and Covent Garden in 2018.
+In 2007 Alexey Markov made his debut at the Metropolitan Opera, performing the role of Andrei Bolkonsky in War and Peace (production by Andrei Konchalovsky).
+In 2011 he made his first appearance in Salzburg, followed by the Bayerische Staatsoper in 2013, the Bolshoi Theatre of Russia in 2017 and the Royal Opera House (Covent Garden) in 2018.

-Took part in Mariinsky Theatre performances on tour to the Deutsche Oper in Berlin, Carnegie Hall, the Barbican Hall, the Kennedy Center, Suntory Hall and the Philharmonie de Paris and at festivals in Edinburgh, Rotterdam and Baden-Baden as well as other venues.
+Took part in Mariinsky Theatre performances on tour to the Deutsche Oper Berlin, New York’s Carnegie Hall, London’s Barbican Hall, Washington’s Kennedy Center, Tokyo’s Suntory Hall and the Philharmonie de Paris and at festivals in Edinburgh, Rotterdam and Baden-Baden as well as other venues.

 Repertoire at the Mariinsky Theatre: